dmbarbour/wikilon/docs/AwelonLang.md

         [A](step-foo) => [A]
         [F](stage-foo) => [F]   iff [F] does not contain (step-foo)

-The `(step-foo)` annotations indicate which values must be computed to complete stage `foo`.
-That is, a stage of computation is complete when no steps required for that stage remain.
-The `(stage-foo)` annotation effectively asserts that a stage has completed.
-Stages can complete implicitly even if not asserted.
-For precision work, developers can work with several named stages.
-These annotations can guide partial evaluation optimizers, and inform developers when their assumptions are violated.
-It is feasible to track stages and requirements in the type system.

-Annotations by themselves are insufficient to make MSP convenient to express.
-We'll additionally want to develop design patterns for convenient staging.
-For example, read-fork patterns for *Bots and Effects* make it easy to expresss incremental staged processes whose behavior may depend on a relatively stable configuration or plugins registry.
+A step is complete when it has a value.
+A stage is complete when all steps in that stage are complete.
+These annotations allow us to describe our staging assumptions and assert that a stage should be complete, but do not directly implement any software patterns to simplify staging.
+We might additionaly leverage monadic programming or intermediate DSLs to support staging.

 *Aside:* In addition to controlling computation, MSP may benefit from control over just-in-time compilation (JIT).
 This could be supported via `[F](jit)` annotations.
-Controlling JIT can improve performance stability.
+Controlling JIT can improve performance stability compared to the ad-hoc tracing JIT seen in conventional languages.

 ## Generic Programming